Last Updated: January 1, 2023

-Occasionally city planning consultants may be needed to help your neighborhood, city, district, or community organization make good real estate, urban design, or economic development decisions.
-(Don't be insulted if you live in a small town; this is just what the discipline is called.)
+Occasionally you may need to hire city planning consultants to help your neighborhood, city, district, or community organization make good real estate development, urban design, zoning overhaul, or economic development decisions.

-Often you are able to afford to hire consultants when your state or local government, or perhaps a private foundation, provides you with some grant funding.
+Many of you will object right away that you can't afford a consultant, and that may well be true.
+Often you become able to afford to hire consultants when your state or local government, or perhaps a private foundation, provides you with some grant funding.
 In fact, hiring a grant writer may be an important positive step if your neighborhood or community stands at a crossroads.
+If you need to write your own proposal, we have provided some hints on our community development grant narratives page.

-Unless you've accumulated your own money through fundraising or dues, it's likely that your government or philanthropic sponsor will want a major role in hiring your consultant.
+Unless you have accumulated your own money through fundraising or dues, it is possible that your government or philanthropic sponsor will want a major role in hiring your consultant.
 You may have little or no voice in that decision.

 For example, a state program may hire one consultant for a group of communities.